swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

 - A description of Service Contract Entity Categories was added to section 3.1.3.4.

 - In section 3.1.1, the EU commission `AuthnContextClassRef` URI:s for non-notified schemes were changed.

+- Section 3.1.9.2, "eIDAS Connector Aliases", defining the URI format for representing country affiliation of eIDAS connector services, was added.

 **Changes between version 1.4 and version 1.5:**